Museum Artifact: Oh Henry! Candy Bar Box, c. 1950s

 “The first summer I went up there it was a common thing that if you wanted a job you could go to Chicago, and you could go to this one certain factory and get a job.
 It was the Williamson Candy Company, on the corner of Armitage and Cicero.
 They made O’Henry [sic] candy bars.
 I went out and got a job there [his task was taking the centers of the candy bar and dumping them on a conveyor belt].

 [Inside the Williamson Candy plant, 1952 . . .
 Top Left: Packaging lines include machines that automatically wrap 100 bars per minute.
 Top Right: Workers had boxtops to Oh Henry boxes already auto-filled with wraps bars.
 Bottom Left: X-ray inspectors ensure each Oh Henry box has the proper number of bars and doesn’t contain any foreign objects.
 Bottom Right: Shipping department loads up boxes, each containing sixteen 24-count Oh Henry boxes, or 384 chocolate bars per shipping box; roughly 300 million per year.]

 “I never will forget it. $1.53 an hour.
 And that was pretty good money when you figured that for a tool and die maker back then, I think the top pay was $4.00 an hour.”

 The writer Berry noted that when Stroud was offered a nickel raise to move to the shipping department, he quickly realized why he was needed.
 “He was the only one who could read.”

-Sure enough, Warner-Lambert soon sold Oh Henry! to Terson, Inc., which in turn, sold it off to Nestle in the 1980s (Hershey owns the rights to the bar in Canada, and uses a slightly different recipe).
+Sure enough, Warner-Lambert soon sold Oh Henry! to Terson, Inc., which in turn, sold it off to Nestle in the 1980s (Hershey owns the rights to the bar in Canada, but as noted earlier, uses a different recipe).
 By then, Oh Henry’s production had already left Chicago behind.

 “Williamson Candy Company” – Official Reference Book – Press Club of Chicago, 1922